Rockhount1793/mysql2-migrations/README.md

 # disclaimer

-    -this package has not been tested intensively -This package must be used with MODULE TYPE IMPORT, FROM -set config on package.json "type": "module"
+    -This package must be used with MODULE TYPE IMPORT AND FROM -set config on package.json "type": "module"
-    -NO compatible with MODULE EXPORT, REQUIRE
+    -NO compatible with MODULE EXPORT AND REQUIRE

 # configuration